wlg1/wlg1.github.io/ch2.1.md

 $$\vec{v} + \alpha * \vec{c}$$

-In which $$\alpha$$ is a scalar of any real number, would be a sample that fits our criteria of keeping x = 3.
+In which $$\alpha$$ is a scalar of any real number [^real], would be a sample that fits our criteria of keeping x = 3.
 In the figure below, all the blue vectors are samples in which x = 3:

+[^real]: In a simplified definition, a real number is allowed to be a fraction, negative, irrational, but not imaginary.
+See: https://en.wikipedia.org/wiki/Real_number

 <img src="/ch2/anyVecC.PNG" width="400" height="300">
 <!--- change_feat_on_basis, anyVecC.py --->

-We have gone over a simpler case where we already know the direction vector we should move in, because it's just a basis vector that's orthogonal to x.
+We have just gone over a simpler case where the direction vector we should move in is just a basis vector that's orthogonal to x.
 But what if the direction vector is **not** a known basis vector?
 How can we calculate it?
 We'll see soon that the calculation follows the same logic as the one for C that we did just now.

 **Changing a feature that's not on a basis vector**